based-ghost/react-functional-select/README.md

 - [`react-window`](https://github.com/bvaughn/react-window) leveraged for integrated data virtualization/windowing (easily handles data-sets numbering in the tens of thousands with minimal-to-no impact on normally resource-intensive actions like keying and searching).
 - [`styled-components`](https://github.com/styled-components/styled-components) to handle dynamic, extensible styling via CSS-in-JS (there is also the option to generate `className` attributes for legacy stylesheets as a fall-back option).

-Development for future releases:

-- <strong>Make theme API more flexible/customizable.</strong> Currently handles simple-to-mid level complexity scenarios via `styled-component`'s overrideable `ThemeProvider`.
-As a fallback, you can generate static `className` attributes on container nodes by enabling the `addClassNames` property.
-- <strong>Async wrapper component.</strong> This may be unecessary given the ease with which the standard component can handle large amounts of records.
-However, it would be nice to have the ability to easily operate on subsets of data just as needed and not have to be burdened with excessive memory allocation.

 ## Installation

 ```bash